StackStorm/st2docs/docs/source/chatops/notifications.rst

 ------------------------------------------------------------------------

 The ``notify`` subsection is the same format as seen in examples above.
 Place the subsection in action chain tasks.
-If there is notify section for the action metadata, and a notify section in the task, the task section will override the default.
-The relevant section of chain action with task notify is shown below:
+If there is a notify section for the action metadata, and a notify section in the task, the task section will override the default.
+The relevant section of a chain action with task notify is shown below:

 ::